 – scroll down to see further images –

-This wearable necklace of eight amber beads shaped as cubes (these test as genuine amber); six large, hollow silver beads; and an amulet box (hirz) with a filigree pendant medallion, is from the San’a region of Yemen.
+This wearable necklace of eight large beads of antique, solid amber shaped as cubes (these have been tested and are genuine amber); six large, hollow silver beads; and an amulet box (hirz) with a filigree pendant medallion, is from the San’a region of Yemen.

 The amulet box does not appear to open but would have contained some protective Koranic verses.

 The amber and large silver beads are all separated by smaller silver beads.